kevinhui98/travel-guide-chat/README.md

-# ✈️ Routes AI Take Home
+# ✈️ Travel guide chat

 This app allows users to chat with an LLM-powered travel assistant to begin planning their journeys.
 It supports session history, intelligent title generation, and a polished Jetpack Compose UI.